VT-HEC Instructors, Presenters and Consultants

 rin is an instructor for the VT-HEC Health Educator program.
 She has taught Health Education at South Burlington High School for 15 years.
 In addition to teaching Health at SBHS, Erin oversees the school’s garden, and teaches Sustainable Foods, Contemporary Health Issues in Fiction, and Peer Leadership classes.
 Erin has a Master of Arts in Teaching from UVM, and an undergraduate degree in Dietetics and Nutritional Education.
 In addition to working with teachers to incorporate nutrition education in their classrooms, Erin is also passionate about incorporating mindfulness education into classrooms everywhere.

-ill is the VT-HEC TASS (Teaching All Secondary Students) Education Support Coordinator, consultant and instructor.
-He leads the design team of the TASS Certificate, Learning, Leading & Connecting and their related WORKshops.
-Bill is a long-time member of the TASS Steering Committee.
+ill is a long-time VT-HEC consultant and instructor.
+He began in our TASS (Teaching All Secondary Students) Program, as part of the design team and member of the TASS Steering Committee.
 A recognized expert in the area of differentiated instruction, Bill’s work is featured in Carol Tomlinson’s book, The Differentiated School: Making Revolutionary Changes in Teaching and Learning.
-More recently, Bill has been working with Dartmouth professor and cognitive scientist Chris Jernstedt, exploring the intersection of neuroscience and education, inspiring educators to imagine schools designed with the learner in mind.
-He has taught for 17 years in Vermont.
+A lifelong learner himself, Bill has been working with Dartmouth professor and cognitive scientist Chris Jernstedt, exploring the intersection of neuroscience and education, inspiring educators to imagine schools designed with the learner in mind.
+His focus recently is on the many facets of Proficiency-Based, Personalized Learning.
+He has taught for over 20 years in Vermont.

 arah Schoolcraft is an instructor in the VT-HEC Special Education program.
 She is currently a third and fourth grade teacher in Williston, VT, and has taught grades 2, 3 and 4 in Massachusetts and Vermont.
 Sarah has taught as an adjunct on the graduate faculty at St. Michael’s College and the undergraduate faculty at Champlain College.
 She has her bachelor’s degree from the College of Education and Social Services at UVM and her M.Ed. in Curriculum and Instruction from Lesley University.
 She completed additional graduate coursework at Rivier College in fulfillment of her Special Education endorsement.
 Sarah is passionate about classroom and behavior management, working to meet the needs of all students in inclusive settings, and is the school coordinator for PBiS in her building.
 Sarah is an adoptive parent of two, one of which has a label of ED, and is married to a special educator.